rChwiecko/Trivia-Trials/README.md

 ## Step by Step Guide for Running the Software
-Navigate to the Board folder in terminal and run the following command To run the software, navigate to the Board folder in terminal and run the following command:
+To run the software, navigate to the Board folder in terminal and run the following command:

 ```bash